 ---|---|

-No documented approval for traded suppliers | Implement and apply supplier approval procedures |
+No documented approval for traded suppliers | Implement and enforce a formal supplier approval process |

-Lack of risk assessment for new suppliers | Complete a formal risk evaluation and document justification |
+No documented risk assessment for new suppliers | Perform and record a formal supplier risk evaluation |

-Supplier complaints not followed up | Maintain logs and assign corrective actions for each incident |
+Supplier complaints not addressed | Maintain logs and assign corrective actions for all incidents |

 Privacy Policy | Terms of Service